Fidelis Care Provider Tip Sheet Library

 National Correct Coding Initiative Edits

 The Center for Medicare & Medicaid Service (CMS) developed the National Correct Coding Initiative (NCCI) to promote national correct coding methodologies and to control improper coding leading to inappropriate claim payment.
 These policies are based on coding conventions defined in the American Medical Association's (AMA) CPT Manual, National and Local Coverage Determinations (NCD and LCD), coding guidelines developed by national societies, analysis of standard medical and surgical practices, and a review of current coding practices.
-These standards set the coding requirements that all plans and providers must follow in order to secure reimbursement for Medicare services.
+These standards set the coding requirements that all plans and providers must follow in order to secure reimbursement for all lines of business.

 Claims that are found to be noncompliant with these guidelines may be returned and/or denied.